cabal-club/cable/readme.md

 Its `post_type` MUST be set to `3`.

 A `topic` field MUST be a valid UTF-8 string, between 0 and 512 codepoints.
-A topic of length zero SHOULD be considered as no topic being set.
+A topic of length zero SHOULD be considered as the current topic being cleared.

 #### 6.3.6 `post/join`